 - Complete form DR2870, Application for Reinstatement

-- Have an interlock device installed in every vehicle you may be driving.
-(You will not be allowed to drive any vehicle which does not have this device installed.)You will be required to have Interlock for no less than two years.
-Obtain a copy of the notarized Restricted License Ignition Interlock Agreement Affidavit – Form DR2058.
-Include a signed copy of each lease agreement and installation certificate.
+- Have an interlock device installed in every vehicle you may be driving ( you will not be allowed to drive any vehicle which does not have this device installed).You will be required to have Interlock for no less than two years.
+Obtain a copy of the Restricted License Ignition Interlock Agreement Affidavit – Form DR2058, which needs to be signed by a notary.
+Insert a signed duplicate of each lease agreement and installation certificate into your packet to complete the paperwork.

 Note: An interlock device requires the driver to blow into a machine in order to start his or her car.
 The machine keeps a log of each breath he or she provides and reports directly to the DMV if there are any alcohol violations.